VitorAguiar/forensicstr/README.md

 Table 2:

-table of complete and partial adventitious matches made by the DNAtools package.
-If you run this part, the program can take several minutes to finish, depending on the amount of individuals in the dataset.
+table of complete and partial adventitious matches as computed by the DNAtools R package.
+If you run this part of the code, the program can take several minutes to finish, depending on the amount of individuals in the dataset.

 Histogram:
 Percentages of missing data across loci.